james-portier/james-portier.github.io/projects/multiStock/multiStock.md

 <img src="backtestSummary.png?raw=true"/>

-Above is the strategy's equity chart.
-The strategy seems to have performed well - the final equity value of the strategy after backtesting is $179,042.49, giving a profit of 48.211% of the original capital.
-To further investigate the effectiveness of the strategy we look at the performance metrics:
+From the strategy equity chart above we see that the algorithmic trading strategy has been quite successful.
+It has generated a substantial profit relative to the initial capital, resulting in a strong return on investment.
+Additionally, the PSR suggests that the strategy has managed risk effectively, as the profit generated is significantly higher than the maximum drawdown.

 ### Performance Metrics
 <img src="overview.png?raw=true"/>

-The performance metrics we're interested in are the `Alpha`, `Win Rate`,and `Sharpe Ratio`:
-- `Alpha`: Measure of the strategy's excess return relative to its benchmark.
-A positive alpha of 0.044 suggests the strategy outperformed the benchmark
-- `Win Rate`: The percentage of winning trades is 62%,
-- `Sharpe Ratio`: Measures the risk-adjusted return of the strategy.
-A value of 1.026 indicates that the strategy has a positive risk-adjusted return, suggesting that the strategy compensates for the volatility (risk) it exposes us to.
+`Sharpe Ratio`: The Sharpe Ratio is a risk-adjusted performance metric.
+Your value of 0.645 suggests that the strategy has achieved a reasonable return for the level of risk taken.
+`Alpha` and `Beta`: Alpha measures the strategy's excess return above a benchmark (in this case, the S&P 500).
+An alpha of 0.018 suggests that the strategy outperformed the benchmark slightly, and a Beta of 0.571 indicates that the strategy is less volatile than the benchmark.
+`Win Rate`: A winrate of 54% indicates that there were more correct predictions than incorrect predictions, and that more than half the trades were profitable.

 ### Logs
 <img src="logs.png?raw=true"/>

-Finally, the Logs show the return that would've been achieved using a long + hold strategy (**67.9%**).
-This was outperformed by our strategy, which had an overall return of **79.04%**.
+Finally, the Logs show that a total of *25 stocks* were traded over the backtesting timeframe.
+There are several different values for p,q, indicating that a seperate hyperparameter optimisation for each stock was beneficial.
+Lastly, the logs reveal that 25 unique stocks were traded throughout the backtesting period.
+The varying combinations of p and q values employed for each stock underscore the advantage of conducting individual hyperparameter optimization for each stock.